Microsoft Defender for Endpoint plug-in for Windows Subsystem for Linux (WSL)

 The support bundle can be found in the path provided by the previous command.

-Microsoft Defender Endpoint for WSL supports Linux distributions running on WSL 2.
+Microsoft Defender Endpoint plug-in for WSL supports Linux distributions running on WSL 2.
 If they're associated with WSL 1, you might encounter issues.
 Therefore, it's advised to disable WSL 1.
 To do so with the Intune policy, perform the following steps:

 Go to your Microsoft Intune admin center.